hacks-guide/Guide-WiiU/docs/user-guide/mocha/indexiine/browser-modding.md

    - If you have a JPN region Wii U, navigate to <code>/storage_mlc/sys/title/<wbr>000500030/1001200A/<wbr>content/pages</code>
 1. Make a backup of the original `index.html` file by copying it from your Wii U to your computer.
 1. Replace the original `index.html` by the previously downloaded Indexiine `index.html` file.

+!> You must overwrite the html file, not delete it.
+If you ever delete it, you will get the error code 112-1037 and you will have to [manually set the right file permissions](troubleshooting/fix-errcode-112-1037) for it.

 1. Close FTPiiU Everywhere and the Homebrew Launcher.
 1. Launch the Internet Browser.
 1. Click the button (blue door) at the top left corner of the screen and wait a few seconds.